We Asked 10 Mommy Influencers How 2020 Affected Their 2021 Goals

 Continuing what we heard when we asked 10 mommy influencers how 2020 affected their 2021 goals, Amarilis Padilla is a prominent Instagram influencer.
 While being a devoted mama and wife, she empowers women by sharing her adventures and experiences with others.

 When asked how 2020 impacted her future goals, she said being quarantined did not change her motherhood goals much as she was able to “give birth naturally and breastfeed exactly as I wanted to.
 So, everything is going according to plan because 2020 was not a negative effect and more of a blessing in disguise.”
 However, 2020 did give her a chance to reflect as “[her] eyes were opened to the fact that [she] needed a side hustle and needed to start thinking of how to get multiple sources of income and do what [she] loves and feels called to.
 Standing still allowed [her] to think and allowed [her] mind to be creative.”

 Diamond Nurse captures the true essence of being a mompreneur.
 Through hard work and experience, Nurse has earned roles as a digital marketer and entrepreneur while being a mother to Emerald.

 Cheyenne Hutchinson is certainly a strong boss mom as she works as a brand ambassador, is an athlete, all while continually sharing content with her social media following.
+Mommy influencers can put words into what we are thinking and experiencing this year.
 When asked how 2020 affected her 2021 goals, here’s what she had to say: